STAT540-UBC/seminar-04/sm04_data_and_dplyr.md

     ##  8 200000_s_at GSM12299      4829.
     ##  9 200000_s_at GSM12412      5206.
     ## 10 200000_s_at GSM11810      2757.
-    ## # ... with 384,955 more rows
+    ## # ℹ 384,955 more rows

-You can see that the first \~20,000 rows will correspond to data from the first probe identifier, and the next group of rows will correspond to data from the second probe identifier.
+You can see that the first ~20,000 rows will correspond to data from the first probe identifier, and the next group of rows will correspond to data from the second probe identifier.
 You can think of this function as stretching out a dataset into its long form, so that each row has only one expression value.
 If that’s not clear, I would suggest reading [this](https://tidyr.tidyverse.org/reference/pivot_longer.html) for more information about what the `pivot_longer()` function does.